At a Glance

 - Other info: Sessions are fully remote, with no ongoing commitment needed.

-You can expect to teach senior as well as junior engineers, answer interesting questions tangential to our material, and help learners understand and improve results when using LLMs.
-The role is more akin to pairing or technical mentoring than traditional classroom teaching.
+You can expect to be teaching senior as well as junior engineers, answering interesting questions tangential to our material, and helping learners to understand and improve the results they see when using LLMs.
+For this reason, we\’ve found that the skill profile required is more similar to pairing or technical mentoring than to typical classroom teaching.

 About Skiller Whale